 Call centres need to be clear about the metrics they want to accomplish and not compromise that strategy with conflicting methods.

 For example, shorter call times and higher satisfaction rates dont necessarily go together, and for the government, the focus should be quality over quantity.

 It’s clear that online communication has altered expectations of what qualifies as a good customer experience.

 Taking away from how the private sector has implemented an omnichannel approach, it’s clear that it is important that the service is consistent, personalised and highly automated.

 Government departments in Australia have yet to strike the right balance with respect to omnichannel service.

 With consolidation, centralisation, and customer relationship management (CRM) technology, the inconsistent service standards that currently plague the Australian government agency reputation could be completely transformed.

-- Find solutions to help you improve your customer experience including consultants, technology suppliers and more in our Business Directory.
+Find solutions to help you improve your customer experience including consultants, technology suppliers and more in our CX Directory.